gnpy.core

 This is just a wrapper around the SpectralInformation.__init__() that simplifies the creation of a non-uniform spectral information with NLI and ASE powers set to zero.

-- gnpy.core.info.create_input_spectral_information(f_min, f_max, roll_off, baud_rate, spacing, tx_osnr, tx_power, delta_pdb=0)¶
+- gnpy.core.info.create_input_spectral_information(f_min, f_max, roll_off, baud_rate, spacing, tx_osnr, tx_power, delta_pdb=0)

 Creates a fixed slot width spectral information with flat power. all arguments are scalar values

-- gnpy.core.info.demuxed_spectral_information(input_si: SpectralInformation, band: dict) Optional[SpectralInformation] ¶
+- gnpy.core.info.demuxed_spectral_information(input_si: SpectralInformation, band: dict) SpectralInformation | None

 extract a si based on band

-- gnpy.core.info.is_in_band(frequency: float, band: dict) bool ¶
+- gnpy.core.info.is_in_band(frequency: array, slot_width: array, band: dict) array

 band has {“f_min”: value, “f_max”: value} format

-- gnpy.core.info.muxed_spectral_information(input_si_list: List[SpectralInformation]) SpectralInformation ¶
+- gnpy.core.info.muxed_spectral_information(input_si_list: List[SpectralInformation]) SpectralInformation

 return the assembled spectrum